cbfacademy/react-starter-files/routes-and-forms/README.md

 1. Each route has a `<Link/>` component defined

 1. Run the `npm install` command from the terminal to install the project dependencies.
-Run `npm start` to start the project
+Run `npm run dev` to start the project

 1. Create `<Puppies/>` and `<Ducklings/>` functional component.
 Use the `<Kittens/>` component as an example